Kamadulski/MP4_Audio_Extractor/docs/user_guide.md

 ## Technical Notes

 - When extracting to AAC format, the application attempts to copy the audio stream without re-encoding (assuming the source audio is AAC)
-- When extracting to MP3 format, the application uses the libmp3lame codec with a bitrate of 320kbps
+- When extracting to MP3 format, the application uses the libmp3lame codec with the selected bitrate (default: 192kbps)
+- The application allows selecting from standard bitrates (128k, 192k, 320k) or specifying a custom bitrate
 - The application removes metadata from the output files
 - The application uses the ffmpeg-python library to interact with FFmpeg, which provides a more reliable and maintainable interface than direct subprocess calls
 - By default, output files are saved in the same directory as the input files, with the same filename but a different extension